 “Don’t dismiss science, because science does so much for us.
 If you feel uneasy about science, go and understand the science.
 Go and find out what’s going on.”

 Professor Sarah Gilbert -world leading scientist in vaccine development

 Science is a subject that we want all pupils to engage with and enjoy at Woodford Valley Academy, developing a life-long passion for the subject.
-Our intent is to give them all a secure knowledge and understanding of scientific concepts while developing the processes and methods of scientific enquiry.
-This allows pupils to understand, challenge and question the wonderful world around them and provide explanations of how and why things happen.
-We teach pupils the importance of science in daily life both in their time at school and beyond.
+Our intent is to provide a science curriculum with a broad scope, giving all pupils a secure knowledge and understanding of scientific concepts while developing the skills of scientific enquiry.
+This allows pupils to understand, challenge and question the wonderful world around them and develop ‘big ideas’ of science and about science.
+We teach pupils the importance of science and scientists in daily life both in their time at school and beyond.